Chateau de Hautefort, Dordogne visitors guide

 From the outside the castle is very elegant, and apart from the two round towers, some sections of defensive wall, and the drawbridge by which the castle is entered, there is little to remind us of the medieval castle.
 The building we see now is very much in the classical style of the 17th century, with lots of windows and roof ornamentation, and more like the castles we expect to see in the Loire Valley than the Dordogne.

 Inside, Hautefort contains many luxurious salons and bedrooms, furnished luxuriously with interesting 17th century paintings, tapestries and items of furniture from the 17th and 18th centuries.
 The Chateau de Hautefort is equally well known for, and visited for, its meticulous 'French style' gardens and the carefully landscaped parkland that surrounds it.

 The castle is open every day from April to October, and weekends and bank holidays during March and November, admission price 8.50 euros.

-The small but picturesque village of Hautefort stands around the castle and contains a 17th century hospice, now a small museum of medicine, and also Hautefort Tourist Office.
+You will also want to take a stroll around the small but picturesque village of Hautefort that surrounds the castle and contains a 17th century hospice, now a small museum of medicine, and also Hautefort Tourist Office.

-Map of Chateau de Hautefort & places nearby
+Map of Chateau de Hautefort and places nearby

 The French version of this page is at Chateau de Hautefort (Francais)